sancelot/AIdevSquad/README.md

 The system is orchestrated by a central `Orchestrator` class that manages the project lifecycle through several distinct phases:

-1.  **Planning:** The `ProductOwnerAgent` receives the user's prompt and generates a high-level development plan and a final run command.
+1.  **Planning:** The `SADTSARTPlannerAgent` analyzes the requirement and generates a detailed hierarchical plan (SADT/SART).
+The `ProductOwnerAgent` is available for consultation throughout the project.
-2.  **Development:** The `Orchestrator` iterates through each task in the plan.
-For each task, it invokes the `DeveloperAgent` in a ReAct loop, where the agent uses its tools to complete the task over several steps.
+2.  **Development & Collaboration:** The `Orchestrator` iterates through each task in the plan.
+The `DeveloperAgent` executes the task using its tools.
+Crucially, the **DeveloperAgent is responsible for quality assurance**.
+It can use the `call_agent` tool to request ad-hoc reviews or advice from the `CodeReviewerAgent` or `ProductOwnerAgent` at any time during the task.
-3.  **Code Review:** After all development tasks are complete, the `CodeReviewerAgent` inspects the entire codebase.
-If issues are found, they are converted into new "fix-it" tasks for the `DeveloperAgent`.
-This loop continues until no issues are found or a cycle limit is reached.
-4.  **Unit Testing (Optional):** If enabled, the `UnitTestAgent` generates `pytest` files for the Python code.
+3.  **Unit Testing (Optional):** If enabled, the `UnitTestAgent` generates `pytest` files for the Python code.
-5.  **Final Validation:** The `TesterAgent` runs the test suite (if any) and attempts to start the main application to ensure it's executable.
+4.  **Final Validation:** The `TesterAgent` runs the test suite (if any) and attempts to start the main application to ensure it's executable.
-6.  **Documentation:** If all previous phases succeed, the `DocumentationAgent` generates a `README.md` file for the newly created project.
+5.  **Documentation:** If all previous phases succeed, the `DocumentationAgent` generates a `README.md` file for the newly created project.